 Forecasts from ABF, the research agency commissioned by the government to assess the housing shortage each year, show that the housing shortage in the Netherlands has grown to 390,000 homes in 2023.
 This corresponds with the analyses conducted by Capital Value at the beginning of this year, and amounts to 4.8% of the housing stock.
 The government target of reducing the housing shortage to 2% has thus moved even farther out of reach.
 The shortage has increased sharply relative to 2022, a development caused in large part by the unexpected surge in population growth (148,000 instead of the estimated 90,000).
 Taking into account demographic expectations and future building output, the housing shortage will only have been marginally reduced by 2030, in which year it will amount to 4.1% of the housing stock.
 For more information on the Dutch residential market, please contact Clemens van Vuurde or Joost Jellesma.

-In the first quarter of 2025, the transaction volume on the Dutch residential investment market amounted to 865 million euros.
-This is an increase of 20% compared to the first quarter of 2024.
-However,...
+The transaction volume on the Dutch residential investment market in the first half of 2025 amounted to 2.8 billion euros.
+This is a growth of 2.3% compared to the transaction volume in the first half...